Peru Travel Writing Expedition

 - Your passport

-- Your favorite notebook and pen or a laptop if you prefer to type your stories
+- Your favorite notebook and extra pens or a laptop if you prefer to type your stories

 - Your camera